braintree/apollo-tracing-uploader-java/README.md

 ## Adding It To Your Project

-Right now only snapshot builds are available.
+Right now only snapshot releases are available.
 Add the following to your `build.gradle`:

 ```groovy
 dependencies {